Klimorg/template_segmentation/docs/index.md

-# Welcome to the semantic segmentation documentation of ECCO project
+# Welcome to the semantic segmentation documentation project

 ## How to use this project

+!!! danger "Attention"

+    install Docker and nvidia container toolkit.

 This project can be used in 2 ways.